AustralianAntarcticDivision/ropenblog/antarctic.md

 <img src="img/blog-images/2018-11-13-antarctic/temp2-1.png" style="display: block; margin: auto;" />

 Or a fancy animated plot, using `gganimate` (code not shown for brevity, but you can find it in the article source).
-The hypnotic blue line shows the edge of the sea ice as it varies from day to day:
+The hypnotic blue line shows the edge of the sea ice as it grows over the winter season:

 <img src="img/blog-images/2018-11-13-antarctic/plotanim-1.gif" style="display: block; margin: auto;" />